2. Face the Facts

 If all the energy used to boost the ego was focused on creating a connection between people, we would quickly find a solution to all human problems rampant in the world.

-No one can alone eliminate violence, fear, oppression, poverty, or corruption, let alone save nature, but if we act decisively together, we might be able to solve the world's problems.
+No one can eliminate violence, fear, oppression, poverty, or corruption alone, let alone save nature, but if we act decisively together, we might be able to solve the world's problems.
 Their root cause is closer than we think: the way our mind lives in its self-created and self-centred world.

 Egoism is the most pervasive idea of our time and it must be uprooted.
 This is perhaps our most important task, but it is also our hope.
 We must change the settings of our minds so that we experience life as a miracle and not as a series of achievements.